Paid & Free Traffic Sources for Lead Generation

 Google traffic is probably one of the highest quality traffic sources online.
 The reason?
 It’s intention-based marketing.
 When somebody sees your ad on Google, it’s because they were searching for whatever your ad is for — unless your targeting is messed up.

 Google Display can be very high quality as well because you can get pretty nitty-gritty with your targeting options.
-The downsides for running Google — especially as an affiliate — or doing lead generation is just the strictness.
-Google is probably the strictest traffic source for affiliate marketing.
+The downsides for running Google — especially as an affiliate — or doing lead generation is the strictness.
+Google is probably the strictest traffic source for affiliate marketing and CPA marketing training.

 If you’re considering running ads on Google, you may want to consider another alternative, maybe like Bing traffic as Bing isn’t as strict as Google, and the traffic quality is still very high on Bing.